jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

     php artisan migrate

-Let's make the model now to handle the logic retrieving our database entries.
+Next, let's make the model to handle the retrieving/storing of our database entries.

 ```bash
 php artisan make:model Models/Redirect
 ```

-Any replace all of the code in the newly created file with the following:
+Again, replace all of the code in the newly created file with the following:

 ```php
 <?php